mbmccormick/mbmccormick.github.io/_posts/2013-05-07-check-best-buy-stock-status-with-webscript.md

 ---
 layout: post
-title: 'Check Best Buy stock status with Webscript'
+title: "Check Best Buy stock status with Webscript"
 ---

 [Fitbit](http://www.fitbit.com) recently launched the latest update to their line of wireless activity trackers, the [Fitbit Flex](http://www.fitbit.com/flex).
 I’ve been an avid Fitbit user since last August and I love their devices.
 Fitbit has a great end-to-end experience with their products and I’ve been eagerly waiting to get my hands on (or in?) the Fitbit Flex wristband.
 However, Fitbit is notorious for poor logistics when launching a new product and as a result, the device is hard to come by right now.